Driving with Uber allows any qualified person to become a driver-partner, work their own hours, and make pretty decent earnings doing so.

 How much an Uber driver-partner makes on average varies, depending on the location and the number of hours you drive amongst other factors, like surge pricing and what type of Uber vehicle it is.

 More On Money: Variables Affecting Uber Wages

-For example, if you turn on your Uber when you’re near the markets or town squares, around areas which are well-populated with a steady stream of visitors arriving and leaving, you are naturally more likely to have more people looking for rides and hence increase your earnings.
+For example, if you turn on your Uber app when you’re near the markets or town squares, around areas which are well-populated with a steady stream of visitors arriving and leaving, in my experience you are more likely to have more people looking for rides and hence increase your earnings.

 Time of Day/Number of Hours Driven